cert-manager/website/content/en/docs/usage/ingress.md

 reference the `ClusterIssuer` `letsencrypt-prod` for all Ingresses that have a `kubernetes.io/tls-acme: "true"` annotation.

+If you are using the `cert-manager.io/cluster-issuer : "letsencrypt-prod-custom"` (for example) second annotation on your Ingress, then this reference will be overriden and a `Certificate` resource referencing the `ClusterIssuer` `letsencrypt-prod-custom` will be created instead.

 For more information on deploying cert-manager, read the [installation guide](../../installation/).